Email: email@example.com Call or Text: 585-210-3246

 After Rachel wasn’t allowed to switch stations, she and her union, AFTRA, successfully fought to get the state legislature to ban noncompete clauses for broadcasters.
 Rachel took a brave stand for her brothers and sisters in labor that left her unemployed for several months and off the air for almost a year.

-Rachel works for an all-women public relations firm.
+Rachel works in public relations.
 Rachel serves on the advisory boards of Reconnect Rochester and OACES Culinary.

 Rachel lives in Beechwood with her dog, Penny.
 Rachel can often be found swimming laps at the downtown YMCA or the Genesee Valley Park Pool.